systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Defined benefit registered fund:** means a registered fund that contains a defined benefit provision, whether or not it also contains a defined contribution provision.

-**Defined contribution provision:** in respect of a registered fund, means terms of the fund – (a) which provide for separate account to be maintained in respect of each member, to which are credited contributions made to the fund by, or in respect of, the member and any other amounts allocated to the member, and to which are charged payments in respect of the member; and
+**Defined contribution provision:** in respect of a registered fund, means terms of the fund –

+(a) which provide for separate account to be maintained in respect of each member, to which are credited contributions made to the fund by, or in respect of, the member and any other amounts allocated to the member, and to which are charged payments in respect of the member; and

 (b) Under which the only benefits in respect of a member are benefits determined solely with reference to, and provided by, the amount of the member's account.

 **Defined contribution registered fund:** means a registered fund under which the benefits of a member are determined by a defined contribution provision and does not contain a defined benefit provision.

-**Declared interest rate:** refers to the actual gain in percentage of the scheme contributions in a scheme investment; usually this gain id distributed the scheme members at the end of the year,
+**Declared interest rate:** refers to the actual gain in percentage of the scheme contributions in a scheme investment; usually this gain id distributed the scheme members at the end of the year.

 ### E